rogermurley/M1_rs232/README.md

   2. Sense switch (DIP switch configuration) functionality is removed, so that the interface must be configured via software
   3. The TERM/COMM switch has been removed.
 The unit is configured in TERM (DTE) mode, and an external null-modem adapter must be used if operation as a DCE device is required.
   4. IC selection eliminated the need for +12/-12/-5 supply rails. +5V is the only supply needed.

+BOM notes:
+  1. U3 is a DIP 74LS155 only because I had DIP 74LS155s in my inventory.
+  2. J1 is PCB fingers on the underside of the board, which press-fit against the Expansion Interface add-on connector
+  3. Y1 should be an AT-cut crystal with an ESR of <= 50 ohms